swish0621/Content-Based-Recommendation-System/README.md

 - FastAPI backend that serves recommendations, handles movie search, and drives the frontend UI.

-- Similarity matrix caching to speed up validation and development.
+- Similarity matrix caching in the validation pipeline to speed up repeated evaluation.

 - Precision at 5 validation tools to evaluate the quality of recommendations.